AirGuanZ/Atrc/doc/doc.md

 }
 ```

 Atrc's configuration file consists of a series of nested JSON objects, and each field has its type and value.
-The syntax of some common field types is listed below:
+The syntaxes of some commonly used types are listed below:

 | field type | example                     | semantics                             |
 | ---------- | --------------------------- | ------------------------------------- |